-New electric vans coming in 2021 and 2022
+New electric vans coming in 2022

 The electric-van market has taken off in the last couple of years, with numerous new models launched by manufacturers.
 Even more are on the way, too...